-A full-scale performance test of the Global Water EcoTreat Full Retention Oil/Water Separator was conducted by the University of South Australia.
+A full-scale performance test of the Global Water EcoTreat Class 1 Full Retention was conducted by the University of South Australia.

 ECOTREAT GROSS POLLUTANT TRAP (OPTIONAL)

-The Ecotreat Gross Pollutant Trap acts as a catchment sump and is particularly useful where there is a high solids loading.
-The internal silt basket removes a high percentage of sand and silt, reducing the load on the downstream treatment device.
+The EcoTreat Gross Pollutant Trap is a particularly useful upstream addition to the treatment train where there is a high solids loading.
+The easy to clean silt basket removes gross pollutants plus a high percentage of sand and silt, reducing the load on the downstream treatment device.

 EMERGENCY STORAGE CHAMBER